There were three dwarves

-In time, specialists who dealt with the development of this field were: Richard Bandler, Leslie LeBeau (who created the first structural model of metaprograms and are considered founders) Rodger Bailey, Ross Stewart, Shelle Rose Charvet, L. Michael Hall, Bob G. Bodenhamer, Wyatt Woodsmall, Marilyne Woodsmall, Patrick Merlevede, Robert Dilts.
-Significant contributions to the development of the field have also been brought by Richard Bolstad, Arne Maus, Elvis K. Lester, Mark Klaasen, Tad James, and Christopher Howard have significantly contributed to the field development.
+In time, specialists who dealt with the development of this field were: Richard Bandler, Leslie LeBeau (who created the first structural model of metaprograms and are considered founders), Rodger Bailey, Ross Stewart, Shelle Rose Charvet, L. Michael Hall, Bob G. Bodenhamer, Wyatt Woodsmall, Marilyne Woodsmall, Patrick Merlevede, Robert Dilts.
+In addition, Richard Bolstad, Arne Maus, Elvis K. Lester, Mark Klaasen, Tad James, and Christopher Howard have significantly contributed to the field development.

-Metaprograms are largely a series of scales of several types which help contextually identify the preferences to react, in a certain environment, to a certain stimulus, in a certain predefined way that can be predicted.
+Metaprograms are largely a series of scales of several types which help contextually identify the preferences to react, in a particular environment, to a specific stimulus, in a certain predefined way that can be predicted.

-Since 1982, the field has been adopted by the specialists above, being taught to a relatively limited number of individuals (estimation: thousands), to which an unknown number is added who have bought or read one or more of the main books on metaprograms described in annexes.
-Although it has been materialized into a real interest, the field is globally known to a limited number of people, especially due to the divergent views of the specialists, as well as the partially contradictory documentation.
+Since 1982, the field has been adopted by the specialists above, taught to a relatively limited number of individuals (estimation: thousands), to which an unknown number is added who have bought or read one or more of the leading books on metaprograms described in annexes.
+Although it has materialized into genuine interest, the field is globally known to a limited number of people, mainly due to the divergent views of the specialists, as well as the partially contradictory documentation.

-To these, a certain difficulty, relevant for any professional who is NOT in the NLP field, to understand the profound operation mechanism of metaprograms is added.
-As for the development of unitary documentation on this matter and creation of an instrument for evaluating the motivation in the working environment using metaprograms, the internationally renowned NLP specialists Leo Angart and Andy Szekely have stated that there is no interest because it is a far too complex field to be untangled by somebody.
-This statement sadly characterizes the reality of the last four decades.
+To these, a particular difficulty relevant for any professional NOT in the NLP field is added to understand the profound operation mechanism of metaprograms.
+As for the development of unitary documentation on this matter and the creation of an instrument for evaluating the motivation in the working environment using metaprograms, the internationally renowned NLP specialists Leo Angart and Andy Szekely have stated that there is no interest because it is a far too complex field to be untangled by somebody.
+Unfortunately, this statement sadly characterizes the reality of the last four decades.

 If you liked this article, then I also invite you to read